swgriffith/terraform-kubernetes-anyscale-foundation-modules/examples/aws/eks-public/README.md

 * [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) (other ingress controllers may be possible but are untested)
 * (Optional) [Nvidia device plugin](https://github.com/NVIDIA/k8s-device-plugin/tree/main?tab=readme-ov-file#deployment-via-helm) (required if utilizing GPU nodes)

-Ensure that you are [authenticated to the EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html) for the remaining steps.
+**Note:** Ensure that you are [authenticated to the EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html) for the remaining steps.

 #### Install the Cluster autoscaler